Nemiix/bc-research/README.md

 # Smart Contracts

 ## Setup
 Before launching the code, start testrpc to generate 10 test accounts with virtual currency (no ether requiered).
-To install, follow Medium.com's guide (https://medium.com/@PrateeshNanada/steps-to-install-testrpc-in-windows-10-96989a6cd594)
+To install, follow Medium.com's guide (https://medium.com/@PrateeshNanada/steps-to-install-testrpc-in-windows-10-96989a6cd594).
+You can also use Ethereum Wallet or any other Ethereum Client.

 The Smart Contract is programmed using the language "Solidity".
 It has to be stored in a ".sol"-file.
 Our contract example looks like this: